ericmjl/bayesian-measurement-paper/paper.md

 ## Modelled Error in estimate as function of number of replicates

 key points:

 - result: variance in error (modelled mean - real mean) decreases with increasing replicate measurements.
 - n=2 or n=3 might not be the best thing to do, especially if uninformative priors are used.
-- in general, fold change estimate precision increases with number of samples; error decreases.
+- in general, fold change estimate precision increases with number of samples; also, variation in error decreases.

 ## Dealing with outliers